pulumi/docs/content/webinars/how-to-test-cloud-infrastructure/index.md

 ---
 # Name of the webinar.
-title: "Building Self-service Clouds with Pulumi"
+title: "How to Test Cloud Infrastructure with Pulumi"
-meta_desc: "Learn how Mercedes-Benz Research and Development is using Pulumi to help their development teams build self-service cloud infrastructure in this tech talk."
+meta_desc: "Cumundi CEO, Ringo De Smet will demonstrate how Pulumi’s mocking capabilities make it easy to ensure that cloud resources are provisioned the right way."

+aliases:
+  - /webinars/how-to-test-cloud-infrastructure-2020-04-27

 # A featured webinar will display first in the list.
 featured: false